-In the past few years Harlem's streets have been overrun with film crews using the neighborhood as an open-air set for everything from "The Godfather of Harlem" to the upcoming Aretha Franklin biopic "Respect."
+In the past few years Harlem's streets have been overrun with film crews using the neighborhood as an open-air set for shows ranging from "The Godfather of Harlem" to the upcoming Aretha Franklin biopic "Respect."

-Last week notices from "Run the World" asking neighbors to move their cars were posted near Harlem cocktail lounge Sugar Monk, which announced on Instagram it would be closed for a film shoot:
+Last week notices for "Run the World" asking neighbors to move their cars were posted near Harlem cocktail lounge Sugar Monk, which announced on Instagram it would be closed for a film shoot:

 "Run the World," which features a series of up-and-coming actresses, has a 2021 release date.